Derek Smith (basketball): San Diego/Los Angeles Clippers (1983–1986)

+Latter career years

+With the relationship between Smith and the Clippers souring, the guard signed a 5-year offer sheet with the Sacramento Kings.
+However, hobbled by injuries and tendinitis in his left knee, Smith struggled to stay on the court and fulfill the expectations the franchise had placed on him.

+The guard played for the Kings from 1986 to 1989, for the Philadelphia 76ers in 1989 and 1990, and for the Boston Celtics in 1991, with his statistics declining across the board.
+Despite only playing in 2 regular season games for the Celtics, he is still remembered by Boston fans for his heroic game 5 performance against the Pacers in the first round of the 1991 playoffs.

+In this decisive game, Smith came off the bench to score 12 key points and provide rugged defense against Chuck Person.
+Smith managed to participate in the contest thanks to a knee injection, and his contribution drew heavy praise from teammate Larry Bird.

 Death

 In August 1996, Smith went on a cruise on the Norwegian Cruise Line ship MS Dreamward for season ticketholders of the Bullets and the Washington Capitals.
 He took his family along.
 Smith and then-Bullets player Tim Legler volunteered to hold basketball clinics during the cruise.

 On August 9, 1996, while the ship was near Bermuda and returning to New York City, Smith suddenly suffered an apparent massive heart attack during a farewell cocktail party in the presence of members of his team.
 Ship medics attempted to resuscitate him for 25 minutes before declaring him dead.

 Smith was buried at Cave Hill Cemetery in Louisville, Kentucky.
 His funeral was attended by the Bullets team and several former teammates.

 Family

 Derek was married to Monica, with whom he had two children: a daughter, Sydney, and a son, Nolan.
 Nolan played college basketball for the Duke Blue Devils and was drafted by the Portland Trail Blazers.
 In 2010, like his father 30 years before him, Nolan made it to the NCAA D-I tournament; Nolan and his Duke Blue Devils won the National Championship, just as Derek and his Louisville Cardinals had done in 1980.
 Nolan has a tattoo of his father on his right arm.

 In April 2022, Nolan joined the coaching staff at his father's alma mater.